 The 24-month service requirement does not apply to 10-point preference eligibles separated for disability incurred or aggravated in the line of duty, or to veterans separated for hardship or other reasons under 10 U.S.C.
 1171 or 1173.

 Ten points are added to the passing examination score of the following:

 After determining what point system you are eligible for, Veterans are divided into five different preference groups.

 If you separated from the military with an honorable or general discharge and achieved a score of 70 or higher, you can have points added to your score.

-For most positions, the names of 10-point preference eligible hires, who have a service-connected disability of 10 percent or more, are placed ahead of the names of all other hires on a given register.
-The names of other 10-point preference applicants, 5-point preference applicants and non-veterans are listed in order of their numerical ratings.
+For scientific and professional positions in grade GS-9 or higher, names of all eligible characters are listed in order of ratings, augmented by Veteran preference.
+For all other positions, the names of 10-point preference candidates who have a service-connected disability of 10 percent or more are placed ahead of the names of all other eligible candidates on a given register.
+The names of other 10-point preference candidates, 5-point candidates and non-veterans are listed in order of their numerical ratings.

 Entitlement to Veterans' preference does not guarantee a job.

 Answer a few questions below to speak with a specialist about what your military service has earned you.